-For our business going forward, we are still working through our market launch plans and we have not yet determined the sales commission program for future sales of our dispatch network solutions by indirect dealers.
-However, we anticipate that the elements of this sales commission program will include upfront commissions and residual fees.
+For our business going forward, our sales commission program for future sales of our dispatch network solutions by our indirect sales representatives will include an upfront commission and residual fees based on a customer's continued use of our network solutions.
 We have established a sales commission program for our direct sales team that provides a percentage-based commission for each sale similar to the program we currently have in place for our pdvConnect solution.